How to get to Maguk Gorge or Barramundi Gorge in Kakadu National

 take the time to obtain the correct information and permits.
 Choices

-for 4wd rental vehicles for this route are the Britz PMFR, Britz
+for 4wd rental vehicles for this route are the Britz Warrior, Safari,

-Safari, Britz Challenger, especially the Britz Safari hire selfdrive
+Britz Maverick, especially the Britz Safari hire selfdrive vehicles.

 vehicles for hire at Australia 4 Wheel Drive Rentals.